 There's the inside of the Gate, ("It's awful!") and the inside of Gluttony's stomach, which is a failed Gate somewhere "between reality and the real Gate".

 Tsukuyomi and the Living Corpse Reincarnation realm, also some genjutsu are capable of projecting this type of location from Naruto.

 Tokimi's realm in Tenchi Muyo!.
-Its a floating temple-like thing in the middle of nowhere in the universe. outside of it, its got a twisted, planet thing with a Space Whale.
+It's a floating temple-like thing in the middle of nowhere in the universe. outside it's got a twisted planet thing with a Space Whale.
 Her presence fills the room, but she is not there.
 And that's only in the third dimension.
 Each dimension up is so much more complex that a being from a lower dimension cannot comprehend, and there is a lot of them.

 The whole point of the Nausicań of the Valley of the Wind movie is that the Sea of Decay / Toxic Jungle is not this, unlike most characters think, and that it actually functions as a natural "cleanup" facility that filters all toxins from the world and creates a pure, healthy environment underneath that even supports regular vegetation.